ritabratamaiti/ASD-ML-API/README.md

 # Autism detection API
 Hi!

 I am Ritabrata Maiti, the creator of the Autism Detection API.
-Find me on LinkedIn here: linkedin.com/in/ritabratamaiti/
+[Find me on LinkedIn here](linkedin.com/in/ritabratamaiti/)

 ASD refers to Autism Spectrum Disorder